Resolver Mapping Template Context Reference

 -

 A list representation of the fields in the GraphQL selection set.
-Fields that are aliased will only be referenced by the alias name, not the field name.
+Fields that are aliased are referenced only by the alias name, not the field name.
 The following example shows this in detail.

 -